How to Onboard a New Client: 6 Steps

 - Client onboarding meetings are a great opportunity to learn more about your client and how they operate—especially if you haven’t worked with them in the past.
 Take some time to talk generally about what success means to you.

-When starting a project with a new client, properly onboarding that client is key to making sure your engagement is a success.
+When starting a project with a new client, properly onboarding them is key to ensuring your engagement is successful.

-Think of client onboarding as the opportunity to give your client a roadmap for the work that lies ahead.
-Onboarding ensures everyone is on the same page when it comes to key project details and milestones, and provides an opportunity to outline a communication plan and answer any final questions.
+Think of client onboarding as your chance to give the client a clear roadmap for the work ahead.
+Onboarding helps everyone get on the same page regarding project details and milestones, and it provides an opportunity to outline a communication plan and answer any final questions.

 6 Steps to Onboard a New Client